Professional Development for Educators

 Art Teachers: A Palette of Management Strategies

-For Arts Specialists | 3 Hours
+For Arts Specialists

 All grade levels

 Teaching art can be both fun and challenging.
 As a classroom teacher or visual art specialist, how can we help our students to work effectively and creatively when handling art making materials, having academic conversation and making multiple transitions?
 The answer lies in teaching not just the content of the art form but behaviors, procedures and reflective thinking processes as well.
-In this highly interactive workshop experience tangible examples of classroom management in an art making classroom that will equip you to teach art with structured creativity so your students can thrive as artists.
+In this highly interactive arts integration workshop experience tangible examples of classroom management in an art making classroom that will equip you to teach art with structured creativity so your students can thrive as artists.

 Arts Integrated Workshops